 Step 1: Register the FIR

 The process begins with registering the FIR (First Information Report).
 It is the responsibility of the victim to reach out to the police and register the FIR as soon as possible.
 But it’s seen that there’s normally a delay between the occurrence of a crime and the filing of complaints.
-Such delays hamper the victim’s case and can also be held against them in the court of law.
-Therefore it’s essential to create awareness among people and urge them to file the FIR as soon as possible after the crime occurs.
+Such delays hamper the victim’s case and can also be held against them in a court of law.
+Therefore, it’s essential to create awareness among people and urge them to file an FIR as soon as possible after the crime occurs.

 Step 2: Police Investigation & Inquiry

 After filing an FIR, the next step is the investigation and inquiry of the case.
 It’s carried out by the Police’s Investigation Officer (IO) who handles the crime scene, collects the evidence of the offence committed and records the statements of the eyewitnesses, the accused, and potential suspects.
 The IO is supposed to be a competent officer who maintains an unbiased approach throughout the investigation and inquiry.
 Unfortunately, evidence handling and collection aren’t carried out properly and the sanctity of the crime scene, and the evidence, aren’t preserved in Pakistan, which can have an adverse impact on the case.
 Once the investigation and inquiry stage is complete, the police draw up an investigation challan which is the final and conclusive investigation report.